Albert Cheng (executive)

-Albert Cheng (born November 1970) is Chief Operating Officer of Amazon Studios.
+Albert Cheng (born 1970) is a Taiwanese-American businessman.
+He is the Chief Operating Officer of Amazon MGM Studios.
 He was the executive vice president and chief product officer of digital media for Walt Disney Television.
 Albert Cheng is an alumnus from Punahou School, in Honolulu, HI.
 Cheng graduated with a Bachelor of Science from MIT and a M.B.A from Harvard Business School.
 He serves on the Board of Directors of BMI.

 Early career

 Cheng started his career as an engineer at Boeing after graduating from MIT.
 Following his stint at Boeing, Cheng obtained his MBA from Harvard Business School.
 During his time at graduate school, he interned at Disney and BMG.
 He spent four years as an associate and business strategy consultant for the Boston Consulting Group before he landed a job with Fox Cable Networks Group.
 He served at Fox as director of distribution strategy and later as director of business development at Fox/Liberty Networks before moving to Disney in 2000.